Business Analyst Quick Start¶

 Data cleaning and preparation is typically one of the most time-consuming tasks for anyone working with data.
-Let’s see how this critical step can be accomplished with visual tools in Dataiku DSS.
+Let’s see how this critical step can be accomplished with visual tools in Dataiku.

 You can use the Prepare recipe for data cleaning and feature generation in a visual and interactive way.

-With the training_data dataset selected, initiate a Prepare recipe from the Actions bar on the right.
+With the training_data dataset selected, initiate a Prepare recipe from the Actions sidebar on the right.

 The name of the output dataset,

 training_data_prepared, fits well so just create the recipe.

 Dataiku recognizes the birth column as an unparsed date.
 The format though is not yet confirmed.

 From the birth column header dropdown, select Parse date.